How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 Computer Modelling and Digital Twins

-AMS can act as a data hub for any information to do with company assets.
+IAM systems act as a data hub for information to do with company assets.
 This data can include an asset’s age, physical condition, functionality, and maintenance protocols.
 It can then use this data to create models to support predictive maintenance protocols.

 An effective management system can use these digital twins to predict problems, pinpoint faults and access controls remotely.